Is Honey Good For You? 9 Benefits Of Honey You May Not Know Yet

 8.)
 It aids in preventing heart diseases

 Several studies have been conducted on the effects of using honey to prevent heart disease.
 One of these studies concluded that its consumption controls the increase of blood glucose but decreases the total cholesterol levels in the body.
-With a lesser cholesterol level, the risks of sustaining heart disease are avoided.
+With a lower cholesterol level, there is a reduced risk of sustaining heart disease and upper respiratory tract infections.

-Tip: Honey has antioxidant properties that work in preventing oxidative stress and heart diseases.
+Tip: Raw honey has antioxidant properties that work in preventing oxidative stress and heart diseases.

 9.)
 It is said to act as an effective moisturizer